Last updated: May 3, 2026

 Washington senior and disability property tax relief

 - What it is: Washington has a strong statewide framework, but the final benefit is county-based.
-The main senior and disability exemption lowers taxes, and a separate senior/disability deferral postpones taxes at 5% simple interest.
+The main senior exemption lowers taxes, and a separate senior/disability deferral postpones taxes at 5% simple interest.

 - How it helps: The exemption lowers taxes based on your county’s threshold table, your home’s value, and local levy rates.
 The deferral can cover current and delinquent taxes.
 Washington also says exemption renewal is required at least once every six years.